 It is always tricky to know what to do when your child’s teeth start coming in.
-Most parents don’t know when to bring their child in for their first iGrin Pediatric Dentistry appointment.
+Most parents don’t know when to bring their child in for their first appointment at iGrin Pediatric Dentistry.
 Just like learning to read, it is great to start your child’s healthy teeth journey early.
 When they learn how to take care of their teeth at an early age, they will carry those habits into their adult lives.

 These pediatric dentistry facts will help you understand more about your child’s dental habits.